DLibatique/CLAS102-F19/5-creative.md

 ### <a name="spotify">Creative Project 7: Create a Spotify Playlist.</a>

 This creative project asks you to use the medium of modern music to elucidate the themes of ancient Roman literature and society.
+Take a look at...

 <a href="#top" class="underline">Back to top.</a>
 <hr>